balderdashy/sails-docs/concepts/ORM/ORM.md

 ### Notes
 + This documentation on models is not applicable if you are overriding the built-in ORM, [Waterline](https://github.com/balderdashy/waterline).
-In that case, your models will follow whatever convention you set up, on top of whatever ORM library you're using (e.g. Mongoose.)
+In that case, your models will follow whatever convention you set up, on top of whatever ORM library you're using (e.g. Mongoose).